Provider Compatibility

 Inbound SIP Trunks

-- A decision on how calls should route: by the dialed number or by the header.
+- Routing by the dialed number or by the header.

 Outbound SIP Trunks